dotnet/docs-maui/docs/user-interface/controls/image.md

 - `FromStream` returns a `StreamImageSource` that reads an image from a stream that supplies image data.
 <!-- - `FromResource` returns a `StreamImageSource` that reads an image file embedded in an assembly. -->

-In XAML, images can be loaded from files and URIs by specifying the filename or URI as a string value for the `Source` property. <!-- Images can also be loaded from resources or streams in XAML through custom markup extensions.-->
+In XAML, images can be loaded from files and URIs by specifying the filename or URI as a string value for the `Source` property.
+Images can also be loaded from streams in XAML through custom markup extensions.

 > [!IMPORTANT]
 > Images will be displayed at their full resolution unless the size of the <xref:Microsoft.Maui.Controls.Image> is constrained by its layout, or the <xref:Microsoft.Maui.Controls.VisualElement.HeightRequest> or <xref:Microsoft.Maui.Controls.VisualElement.WidthRequest> property of the <xref:Microsoft.Maui.Controls.Image> is specified.